How To Watch 'The Lord of the Rings' Movies & Series In Order

+With Lord of The Rings: The Rings of Power finally here, its time to revisit this epic and highly successful fantasy series.

-The Lord of The Rings (LOTR) by J. R. R. Tolkien is one of the greatest epic fantasy stories ever written in English literature.
+Written by J. R. R. Tolkien, The Lord of The Rings (LOTR) is one of the greatest epic fantasy stories ever written in English literature.
 Director Peter Jackson adapted the books into six films divided into two trilogies — The Lord of the Rings and The Hobbit.
 More popularly referred to as The Lord of the Rings movies, watching them in chronological order helps viewers place certain disparate events in the films in the way they connected.

 About The Lord of The Rings